Towards Label-free Scene Understanding by Vision Foundation Models: Abstract

 \section{Abstract}

 Vision foundation models such as Contrastive Vision-Language Pre-training (CLIP) and Segment Anything (SAM) have demonstrated impressive zero-shot performance on image classification and segmentation tasks.
 However, the incorporation of CLIP and SAM for label-free scene understanding has yet to be explored.
 In this paper, we investigate the potential of vision foundation models in enabling networks to comprehend 2D and 3D worlds without labelled data.
 The primary challenge lies in effectively supervising networks under extremely noisy pseudo labels, which are generated by CLIP and further exacerbated during the propagation from the 2D to the 3D domain.
 To tackle these challenges, we propose a novel Cross-modality Noisy Supervision (CNS) method that leverages the strengths of CLIP and SAM to supervise 2D and 3D networks simultaneously.
 In particular, we introduce a prediction consistency regularization to co-train 2D and 3D networks, then further impose the networks' latent space consistency using the SAM's robust feature representation.
 Experiments conducted on diverse indoor and outdoor datasets demonstrate the superior performance of our method in understanding 2D and 3D open environments.
 Our 2D and 3D network achieves label-free semantic segmentation with 28.4\% and 33.5\% mIoU on ScanNet, improving 4.7\% and 7.9\%, respectively.
-And for nuScenes dataset, our performance is 26.8\% with an improvement of 6\%.
-Code will be released\footnote{\url{https://github.com/runnanchen/Label-Free-Scene-Understanding}.}.
+For nuImages and nuScenes datasets, the performance is 22.1\% and 26.8\% with improvements of 3.5\% and 6.0\%, respectively.
+Code is available.\footnote{\url{https://github.com/runnanchen/Label-Free-Scene-Understanding}.}